 Asthma results from bronchospasm, the temporary, reversible narrowing of the medium-sized tubes that carry air into the lungs.
 In most cases, that air makes a whistling or wheezing sound as it moves through narrowed passages.
 Excessive mucus production, shortness of breath, and cough are the other classic symptoms of asthma.
 But in cough-variant asthma, coughing is the only symptom.
-It sounds exotic, but it's far from rare.
-In fact, asthma accounts for about one-quarter of all chronic coughs.

-In most cases, cough-variant asthma produces a dry cough that occurs around the clock but may begin at night.
+In most cases, cough-variant asthma produces a persistent, dry cough that occurs around the clock but may begin at night.
 Exposure to allergens, dust, or cold air often triggers coughing, as does exercise.

 If doctors suspect that asthma is responsible for a chronic cough, they can order pulmonary function tests to confirm the diagnosis; if these tests are inconclusive, patients may be asked to inhale small doses of methacholine, a drug that often triggers wheezing in asthmatics.

 Another approach to the diagnosis of cough-variant asthma is to see if the cough responds to anti-asthmatic treatment.
 Doctors often suggest a bronchodilator spray such as albuterol (Proventil, Ventolin).
 It's short acting.
 So, in addition your doctor might prescribe an inhaled corticosteroid, such as fluticasone (Flovent), triamcinolone (Azmacort) or budesonide (Pulmicort).